 - New contacts from landing pages

 Repeat this process for each focus area in your roadmap.
-Here are some additional sample focus areas and KPIs to consider:
+Here are some additional focus areas and KPIs to consider:

-- If you’re getting enough MQLs but not enough Sales Qualified Leads (SQLs), take a good look at your nurturing workflows and optimize your email campaigns.
+- If you’re getting enough MQLs but not enough Sales Qualified Leads (SQLs), take a good look at your lead nurturing workflows and optimize your email campaigns.
 Then track the performance of those emails and workflows to see if they improve.